 Re- Sizing Images for Projection

 Club projected images for competitions are required at the default size of the projector.
-In the case of my club the size is 1400 pixels x 1050 pixels.
+In the case of my club the size is 1600pixels x 1200pixels (previously 1400 x 1050).
 This tutorial describes one method of doing this in Photoshop CS5 (other version should also be able to be used).
 In addition the tutorial also shows how to add a frame to the image.
 At the end of the tutorial is a link for an Action which can automate the process.

 Create a Blank Background Image